 Before you begin your edible garden, it is vital to remember the following rules when deciding which plants are safe to eat from your garden.

 - Be conscious of which plants you will be eating when applying pesticides and fungicides.
-Knowing which products are safe to treat plants you are growing for food is very important as any plant you eat must be grown organically, without the use of pesticides or other chemicals.
+Knowing which products are safe to treat plants you are growing for food is very important.
+Any plant you eat must be grown organically, without the use of pesticides or other chemicals.

 - Be certain you are using an edible variety of plant.
-If you are not sure that the plant you have is safe to eat – bring it in for us to identify, or start from scratch by purchasing the correct varieties (or seeds of those varieties) and planting them in your landscape.
+If you are not sure that the plant you have is safe to eat – bring it in for us to identify, or start from scratch by planting the correct varieties (or seeds of those varieties) in your landscape.

 - Start small.
 Our stomachs need time to adapt to new foods.
 Try eating small amounts first and give your body time to adjust to new ingredients.
 If you have food allergies, be especially conscious of the foods you are consuming.

-If you have questions about starting your own edible garden, I encourage you to come in to any of our stores to talk with a plant specialist, or come to our Merrifield location on September 9 at 10 am, where I will be hosting a seminar on edible gardens.
+If you have questions about starting your own edible garden, come in to any of our stores to talk with a plant specialist!